 Puty label printer P1-200dk PUTY began as a printing consumable company based in Shenzhen, China.
 The company now focuses upon label printers.
 "Modern life needs high efficiency and quality" is the mission statement they apply to their designs.
 PUTY claims several features are built into this newly released label maker that help users create labels for personal or business applications.
 DASCOM DP-330L portable label printer Headquartered in Hong Kong, Dascom has acquired the historic, German printer company Tally and is now a global professional printer company holding its own intellectual property rights.
 The company develops and manufactures high-speed printers, micro-printers, selfservice printing equipment, label printers, bar code printers, portable printers, smart card printers, etc. The DP-330L is an industrial level label printer which is rated IP54 anti-drop, meaning it is waterproof, dustproof and can fall 1.2 meters without damage.
 With an easy mobile connection and a high printing speed of up to 100 pages per minute, the DP-330L employs the company's own MCU chips to ensure information safety.

-Biaoton Shenzhen Masung Technology Co., Ltd targets the market with receipt printers, embedded printing units, thermal transfer printers, micro printer cores and printing control panels.
+Biaotop Shenzhen Masung Technology Co., Ltd targets the market with receipt printers, embedded printing units, thermal transfer printers, micro printer cores and printing control panels.
 Masung's printers are designed for business, finance, medical, taxation, telecommunications, railway, automobile, lottery, cinema, catering and other industries.
 The MS-GD80H is a thermal receipt printer which can print on different kinds of heatsensitive layer folding paper such as coated paper, hangtag and synthetic paper.
 It is widely used in scenic spots using folding tickets.

-Gainscha is a printer company based in Zhuhai.
+Gainscha GP-4120M Gainscha is a printer company based in Zhuhai.
 Its products cover a wide range of thermal, barcode, portable, smart cloud, handheld label and industrial printers.
 In April 2019, the company launched the GP-4120M, an industrial label printer with a thermal transfer and thermal sensing dual mode.
 According to Gainscha, the GP-4120M is equipped with a unique and efficient print head, with pressure that can be adjusted.
 The printing speed is up to six inches per second.
 The printer provides printing accuracy of 203 dpi and 300dpi and is suitable for all kinds of labels like price tags, fixed asset tags and electronic fact sheets.
-Biaotop Biaotop is a young office equipment company which was established in Changsha, Hunan in 2015.
-Their printer products include dot-matrix and thermal printers for different use.
-They claim their latest generation of printers are more portable, more intelligent in cloud printing and secure.
-Biaotop claims it can provide stable and customized products to meet the various needs fo the end user.
-Their printers include: Dot-matrix printer BP-900K, for deposit books and cards, Label printer TT-820B, AR-880K Wide format A3 printer for forms, and AR-790K receipt printer, A3 high yield, suitable for the finance, tax and legal industries.